feast-dev/feast/docs/advanced/telemetry.md

 ### How to disable telemetry

 To opt out of telemetry, simply set the environment variable `FEAST_TELEMETRY` to `False` in the environment in which the Feast client is run.
-You can check telemetry is disabled by ensuring there is no file named `~/.feast/telemetry`.